Welcome from the Chair of the Department of Classical & Modern Languages!

 There is no better and more effective way to learn a language than to live or work in the culture where the language is spoken.
 A number of department scholarships support overseas travel and residency.
 Additionally, our faculty direct programs in Austria, China, France, Panama and Spain.
 Internships in the community allow our students to earn college credit for apprentice work in a field that has clear connections to their programs of study while practicing their language skills and enhancing their knowledge of culture and practical skills.
 A number of students take that one step further and after graduation go on to live and work abroad by participating in the Cultural and Teaching Assistant Programs in France in Spain.

 The MA Program in Spanish provides students with a strong foundation in Translation and Interpreting, Linguistics, and Language and Cultural Studies.
 Our courses allow student to develop critical thinking, language skills and cultural awareness in preparation for a future in business, government, academic, public health and many other fields.
 The Spanish MA also serves current primary and secondary school teachers of Spanish seeking to deepen their knowledge of the discipline.
-The Graduate Certificate in Translation and Interpreting offers additional training that prepares students to work effectively as translators and interpreters in the political, legal, business, health, and educational domains.

 Undergraduate students can take advantage of the Accelerated Graduate Program which allows advanced undergraduate students the opportunity to earn an M.A. degree and a B.A. degree in five years of study.
 Students normally will enter the accelerated program after their junior year.
 Students enrolled in this accelerated program can earn the M.A. degree in approximately two semesters.
 See your advisor for more information and to apply.